nus-cs2103-AY1617S2/addressbook-level4/docs/KIT User Guide.md

 ## 3. FAQ

-**Q**: How do I transfer my data to another Computer? <br>
-**A**: Copy the files to the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous KIT folder.
-The data file is called KIT.xml .

-**Q**: Is it a desktop or web application? <br>
-**A**: It’s a desktop application.

-**Q**: Does it have a in-built synchronization with the real-time calendar? <br>
-**A**: It has access to the time and calendar of the device on which the program is run, not necessarily the internet calendar.

-**Q**: Does the application support Windows 10? <br>
+**Q**: Does KIT support Windows 10? <br>
+**A**: Yes!
+KIT works on computers running Windows 7 and later.

+**Q**: Will my tasks be saved after I close the application?  <br>
 **A**: Yes.
-The application works on Windows 7 and later.

-**Q**: Will my files be saved after I close the application? <br>
-**A**: Yes.
-Data is saved after every command, you can safely just turn off the application when you are done.
+Your data is saved after every command, you can safely exit KIT when you are done.

-**Q**: Can i have two task with the same name? <br>
+**Q**: Can I have two task with the same name?  <br>
-**A**: Yes, task with duplicate names are accepted.
+**A**: Sure, tasks with same names are allowed.

 **Q**: I accidentally created two exact same tasks, how do I remove just one of them?  <br>
-**A**: You can do so by typing undo if the creation of one of the tasks was the previous command, or list all the tasks and delete one of them.
+**A**: You can do so by typing undo if you just added the task.
+Otherwise, you can use find or list to search for the tasks and delete one of them.
 The other task will remain in KIT.
+Instructions on these commands can be found in 2.7 Undo, 2.6 Finding a task, 2.2 Listing tasks  and 2.5 Deleting a task.

 **Q**: Can I manually edit the storage file?  <br>
-**A**: Yes, it is a xml file.
-It is called KIT.xml .
-It can be found in the folder data by default.
+**A**: Yes, It is a xml file.
+The file is called Kit.xml .
+It can be found under data\kit.xml  by default.
 Be careful in making changes to it if you are unfamiliar with XML, the program might not start properly if the file’s format is invalid.

+**Q**: I use two computers.
+Can I transfer my data between the two computers? <br>
+**A**: Yes, you can!
+Your data are saved in a file called Kit.xml .
+Just copy this file to your computer and place in under data\kit.xml .
+You can change the file location later using the save command.
+For more information you can look at 2.10.2 Specifying save location

+**Q**: It’s troublesome to constantly transfer my data between two computers, is there any way for it to synchronize automatically?  <br>
+**A**: Sorry, we currently do not support automatically synchronization.
+We are however working on it, and hope to implement this feature soon.

 ## 4. Command Summary